-- Is unable to perform (without substantial help) at least two activities of daily living for a period of 90 days or more because of a loss of functional capacity, - 2) Has a level of disability similar to the disability in (1) above, or - Requires substantial supervision to protect himself or herself from threats to health and safety due to severe cognitive impairment.
+- The person is unable to perform (without substantial help) at least two activities of daily living for a period of 90 days or more because of a loss of functional capacity. - 2) The person requires substantial supervision to protect himself or herself from threats to health and safety due to severe cognitive impairment.